brockwebb/resume_transcript_redaction/README.md

 This repository provides two tools for detecting and redacting sensitive information (PII) from resumes:

 1. **Redaction Pipeline Script**:
-   - A script for batch processing PDF resumes using [Microsoft Presidio](https://github.com/microsoft/presidio).
+   - A script for batch processing PDF resumes using regex patterns, [Microsoft Presidio](https://github.com/microsoft/presidio), spaCy, and an ensemble of both detectors for a wide range of PII types.
-   - Supports random sampling, PII detection, and PDF redaction with summary statistics.
+   - Supports custom filters, PII detection, and PDF redaction with summary statistics.

 2. **Streamlit Web App**:
    - An interactive web-based interface for selecting input/output directories, loading models, and processing resumes.
-   - Integrates the **JobBERT** model for improved PII detection.

 ---